jrgn9/plog/README.md

 **Edit warning/delete confirmation:** You can turn off edit warning which warns you that messing up the log structure and delimiters can have unintended consequences.
 The delete confirmation prompts you for a confirmation before you delete entries.
 If you don't want this you can turn one or both off.

 *Might add: Settings for auto backup*

+### 🚮 Uninstall

+To uninstall run `plog --uninstall`.
+An uninstall script will run.
+All the program files will be deleted.
+You can choose if you want to keep your backups or want them removed.
+All .plog files will not be affected by the uninstallation (unless they are in the .plog folder in home directory).

 ## 🪪 License and attributions
 This project is licensed with [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html)